 Feel more relaxed.

-Ultimately, the root cause of work-related stress is being in a job that isn't right for you, and doesn't fit with the life you want to live.
-If work-related stress is persistent, and there's little you can do within your organisation to make things right, you need to start thinking about finding a new job.
-However, you don't want to start looking for any job.
+Ultimately, the root cause of work-related stress is being in a job that isn't right for you, and doesn't fit the life you want to live.
+If stress at work is always there, and there's little you can do within your organisation to make things right — you need to start planning your route to a new job.
+However, you don't want to start looking for any job, or you could fall back into the same trap.
 You need to spend some time considering what the right job for you actually looks like.

 What do you value in a role?
-And what stress triggers should you seek to avoid in your next career move?
-It's critical to get a clear picture of what it is you want from your working life before you can go about crafting a strategy to land your ideal position.
-This is where you may want to consider getting professional support.
-An expert career coach can help you discover your ideal job, create stronger applications, prepare for interviews and, at heart, land the job you want.
+What stress triggers should you seek to avoid in your next career move?
+It's critical to get a clear picture of what it is you want from your working life before you can craft an effective strategy to land your ideal job.
+This is where you should consider getting support from an expert.
+A qualified career coach can help you discover your options, create stronger applications, prepare for interviews, and centrally — land a job you love.

 Find the job you're meant to be doing.